Big Agencies and Freelance.

 It was during this freelancing period that Follis helped create a dozen attention-getting ads for a young, then-unknown designer named Kenneth Cole.
 That landmark campaign helped establish Kenneth Cole as the worldwide brand it is today.
 Additionally, Follis's project work for his own clients was getting national press making him one of the hottest hired guns on Mad Ave.

 Follis & Verdi: Hot New Agency on Mad Ave.

-In '05, John Follis coined the term "G-Cred", for Google credibility, which came to national attention in his ADWEEK article.
-Staying on the leading edge of marketing and social media Follis added two more websites in early '06: a blog The Follis Report and podcast The Marketing Show with John Follis.
-In 2007, John was accepted on Wikipedia as an industry leader and innovator.
-And, in late 2010, a G-cred ebook and website was completed.
+In '05, John Follis coined the term G-Cred, for Google credibility, which came to national attention in his ADWEEK column.
+Staying on the leading edge of marketing and social media Follis added two more web properties in early '06: a blog, The Follis Report and podcast The Marketing Show with John Follis.

-John is a featured blogger for three nationally respected blogs: AOL/ADWEEK's "Fuel the Future", Small Business Trends, and his own Follis Marketing Report.
-As a nationally respected thought leader John continues to receive speaking requests which have included The Social Media Conference in Chicago, The World Business Academy in New York, the 2012 New York Business Expo, and The Yale Entrepreneurial Institute.
+Additionally, John became a featured blogger for two high-profile blogs: AOL/ADWEEK's "Fuel the Future" and Small Business Trends.
+As a respected thought leader he continued to receive speaking requests at such venues as The Social Media Conference in Chicago, The World Business Academy in New York, the 2012 New York Business Expo, and The Yale Entrepreneurial Institute.

 2013: A New Big Idea.

 In 2013, Follis created yet another new business model this time focusing on the exploding online video market.
 Big Idea Video was created to help any business, product, service, or organization to more effectively inform, excite and sell their goods via short, high-impact, concept-focused videos and animated "Explainer" videos.
 In this interview with CH8's Ann Nyberg, Follis discusses BIV and a recent project.